alangalvino/incognia-common-lisp/README.md

 #### Getting a Signup

-This method allows you to query the latest assessment for a given signup event, identified by its `:signup-id`.
+This method allows you to query the latest assessment for a given signup event, identified by its `:signup-id` (see [Incognia Response Structure](#incognia-response-structure)).

 ```lisp
 (incognia:get-signup-assessment :signup-id "your-signup-id")